harvard-lil/aibot/README.md

 Have a longer conversation by talking directly with the bot in the app Messages tab.

+The bot can also be added to any channel, and then will respond to @ mentions.

 # Dev setup

 (lazy requirements for now)